 Yes, inflation does affect bonds and can be the “enemy” of bondholders.
 Consider a traditional bond that pays 3 percent while inflation is only 1 percent.
 Your purchasing power is positive since your return is greater than inflation.
 However, if inflation is 4 percent during the life of the bond, despite having a positive return, your bond has not kept up with inflation and your purchasing power falls.

 TIPS can help lessen how inflation affects bonds by providing a potential for a total rate of return that adjusts with inflation.

 The principal amount of TIPS is linked to CPI, published by the Bureau of Labor Statistics, adjusted for three months prior.
 The inflation-adjusted principal value will not be realized until the issue matures or is sold.

-Here’s an example.
-Say you own TIPS valued at $10,000 with a coupon of 5 percent.
+For example, say you own TIPS valued at $10,000 with a coupon of 5 percent.
 Normally, that would result in income of $500 for the year (TIPS issue interest payments twice a year).
-If inflation goes up 3 percent, the principal would be adjusted by the same percentage, resulting in you receiving 5 percent of $10,300 for the year, or $515.

 TIPS may seem like an obvious choice to help protect against inflation, but they have pros and cons.

 Generally, TIPS outperform traditional government bonds when inflation is higher than the market expects.
 And they underperform traditional U.S. government bonds when inflation is lower than market expectations.